cameronoleary/phishEd/README.md

 ## About

-There are many online tools and resources for learning about phishing; however, people continue to fall victim to phishing attacks every year [2].
-In _Don’t click: towards an effective anti-phishing training.
-A comparative literature review_, a paper by Daniel Jampen, Gürkan Gür, Thomas Sutter, and Bernhard Tellenbach, it was discovered that educational tools about phishing are only a limited subset of what is necessary for long-term recognition of phishing attacks [1].
-In order to help satisfy this subset of necessities for long-term recognition, more anti-phishing material should be made available on the web.
-The goal of this project is to contribute to the number of anti-phishing educational tools currently available on the internet. phishEd provides a quick and easy way for people to learn about phishing and how they can keep their personal information safe from cybercriminals.
+Anti-phishing educational tools contribute to long-term recognition and knowledge retention of phishing attacks [1].
+With a substantial increase in phishing attacks every year [2], more anti-phishing platforms should be made available on the web for individuals and organizations to better protect themselves.
+Drawing on research evidence about the effectiveness of anti-phishing training [3] and quiz based evaluation methods [4, 5], I created an open source online platform aimed to help educate users about phishing attacks.
+The platform allows users to quickly learn about what phishing is, the stages in a phishing attack, the common types of phishing, and how to prevent a phishing attack.
+In addition to these important components of imparting information about phishing, the also website allows users to test their understanding by taking a short quiz.
+The quiz presents a series of screenshots of phishing and legitimate emails and the user must verify their authenticity.
+The limitations of this platform provides an opportunity for developers to contribute to addressing its shortcomings and for researchers to utilize the platform for studies on anti-phishing training.

-[1] Jampen, D., Gür, G., Sutter, T., & Tellenbach, B. (2020).
-Don’t click: towards an effective anti-phishing training.
-A comparative literature review. _Human-Centric Computing and Information Sciences, 10_(1). https://doi.org/10.1186/s13673-020-00237-7
+[1] Jampen, D., Gür, G., Sutter, T. et al. Don’t click: towards an effective anti-phishing training.
+A comparative literature review.
+Hum.
+Cent.
+Comput.
+Inf.
+Sci.
+10, 33 (2020). https://doi.org/10.1186/s13673-020-00237-7

-[2] Rosenthal, M. (2021, September 16). _Must-Know Phishing Statistics: Updated 2021_.
-Tessian. https://www.tessian.com/blog/phishing-statistics-2020
+[2] Federal Bureau of Investigation.
+(2020).
+Internet Crime Report 2020. https://www.ic3.gov/Media/PDF/AnnualReport/2020_IC3Report.pdf

+[3] Alex Sumner, Xiaohong Yuan, Mohd Anwar & Maranda McBride.
+(2021).
+Examining Factors Impacting the Effectiveness of Anti-Phishing Trainings.
+Journal of Computer Information Systems. https://doi.org/10.1080/08874417.2021.1955638

+[4] Jigsaw (Google). (n.d.).
+Phishing Quiz: Jigsaw. https://phishingquiz.withgoogle.com/

+[5] Sophos. (n.d.).
+Spot the Phish. https://www.sophos.com/en-us/lp/games/play-spot-the-phish.aspx

 ## Screenshots